edina/fieldtrip-open/docs/PROJECTS.md

 * offline-maps: will use the release tagged 0.0.1.
 * sync: will use the master branch of the plugin found at the defined git repository.
+* gps-tracking: will use the mybranch branch of the defined git repository.

 For details on fieldtrip plugin development see [plugin development documentation](PLUGINS.md).